Skip to content

 Home Buyers

-• Prepare for Competition: Inventory is down 5.4%.
-A 2.1-month supply indicates a market that favors sellers.
+• Prepare for Competition: Inventory is down 5.0%.
+A 2.3-month supply indicates a market that continues to favor sellers.
 Get pre-approved before viewing homes in Lee’s Summit or Kansas City.

 • First-Time Buyer Programs: Explore Missouri first-time homebuyer options to see if you qualify for down payment assistance.

-• Negotiation Leverage: In March, sellers received an average of 97.2% of list price.
-This is a slight increase from 97.1% last year, showing that buyers must still bring competitive offers.
+• Negotiation Context: In April, sellers received an average of 97.7% of list price.
+This is a slight decrease from 98.3% last April, suggesting a small increase in negotiating room for prepared buyers.

 Home Sellers

-• Capitalize on Equity: With median prices up 5.6% YTD, many homeowners have seen significant equity gains.
+• Capitalize on Equity: With median prices up 6.4% YTD, many homeowners have seen significant equity gains compared to early 2025.

-• Professional Staging: Check staging tips from HGTV to help your home stand out among the active listings.
+• Professional Presentation: Professional staging can help your home stand out among the limited active listings.

 For Investors

-• Market Velocity: A 2.9% increase in YTD pending sales suggests that demand remains high despite lower inventory.
-Consult with Jackson County property managers to identify high-yield urban neighborhoods.
+• Market Velocity: A 1.0% increase in YTD pending sales suggests that demand remains consistent despite fluctuating inventory.
+Consult with property managers to identify high-yield urban neighborhoods.

 Looking Ahead: Jackson County Housing Market in 2026

-Jackson County enters the spring of 2026 as a robust market with healthy price growth.
-The 4.5% increase in March closed sales suggests a very busy season ahead.
-To navigate this landscape and secure the best financing, connect with mortgage lenders Kansas City MO today.
+Jackson County enters the peak spring season of 2026 as a robust market with healthy price growth.
+While monthly volume saw a slight dip in April, the overall year-to-date closed sales volume remains higher than in 2025.
+To navigate this landscape and secure the best financing, connect with experienced mortgage professionals today.

 Explore Other 2026 Housing Market Reports in Kansas & Missouri: